Berlin’s Gallery Scene

 Your guide will help you to purchase tickets at KW Kunst-Werke Berlin.
 KW is closed on Tuesdays, so gallery walks on that day do not include it.

-If the tour occurs during the Berlin Biennale or Berlin Art Week and includes these festivals, your guide will help you to purchase tickets.
+If the tour occurs during the Berlin Biennale or Berlin Art Week and includes these festivals, your guide will help you purchase tickets.
 Prices can range from just a few euros up to 16 euros for the Biennale.

 Metro fare: You will need to use public transport a few times since the distances between some key sites are too far to walk.
 If you do not have a multi-day visitor’s transit pass to Berlin already, we suggest that you purchase the day metro pass.
 If you cannot purchase it in advance, your guide will help you purchase it at the first metro station on the tour.